-Managing People in Small and Medium-sized Enterprises
+Managing Employees in Small and Medium-Sized Enterprises

-Managing People in Small and Medium-sized Enterprises
+Managing Employees in Small and Medium-Sized Enterprises

 Challenges faced by SMEs